Ethan88/VMF/README.md

 # VMF: Voluntary Monetary Fund
 ##Cheap, sustainable crypto-economy in a box for you and [Dunbar's Number] of your friends.
-###By the time this project is done, anyone on Earth will only need a few things to enrich yourself and your community:
+###By the time this project is done, anyone on Earth will only need a few things to enrich their community:
 * one (1) entry-level coder
 * one (1) professional asset manager
 * several cheap cloud VPSs to get started